E-ZPass: E-ZPass Plus

 For E-ZPass subscribers who replenish their accounts with a major credit card, the Port Authority of New York and New Jersey offers an E-ZPass option to pay for parking at three Port Authority airports—John F. Kennedy, LaGuardia, and Newark Liberty—through a program known as E-ZPass Plus.
 This program is also available in New York at Albany International Airport in Albany; Syracuse Hancock International Airport in Syracuse; and the parking lots at the New York State Fair when the fair is in progress; as well as in Atlantic City, New Jersey, at Atlantic City International Airport, the New York Avenue Parking Garage, and the Atlantic City Surface Lot.

 The parking payment is debited from the prepaid E-ZPass account if the parking fee is less than $20.
 If it is $20 or more, the amount is charged directly to the credit card used to replenish the E-ZPass account.
 The Port Authority reports that drivers save an average of 15 seconds by opting to pay for airport parking using E-ZPass.

 Subscribers who replenish their E-ZPass accounts with cash or check cannot participate in this program.
 Additionally, as of 2013, this service is only available to customers of the DelDOT, Delaware River Joint Toll Bridge Commission, Delaware River and Bay Authority, in Delaware; of the New Hampshire DOT; in Maryland; in New Jersey and New York to customers of the PANYNJ, the New York MTA, or the NYS Thruway; and to customers of the Pennsylvania Turnpike Commission.

 E-ZPass Flex

-In late 2012, the I-495 HOT (high occupancy toll) lanes in Virginia introduced the concept of the E-ZPass Flex transponder.
+In late 2012, the I-495 HOT (high occupancy toll) lanes in Virginia introduced the E-ZPass Flex transponder.
 E-ZPass Flex transponders work similarly to regular transponders, but they allow the driver to switch between HOV and toll-paying modes.
 When a transponder is switched to HOV mode, it is read by the HOT lane's toll equipment, but no toll is charged.
 E-ZPass Flex also works like a standard E-ZPass on all other toll roads where E-ZPass is accepted, regardless of the position of the switch.

-As of 2021, E-ZPass Flex devices are currently issued only by Virginia, Maryland, Minnesota, and North Carolina The following toll roads support E-ZPass Flex in HOV mode:
+As of 2021, E-ZPass Flex devices are currently issued only by Virginia, Maryland, Minnesota, and North Carolina.
+The following toll roads support E-ZPass Flex in HOV mode: